W-Solutions-dev/vibe-ai-keyboard/README.md

 A local, privacy-focused speech-to-text system that acts like a USB keyboard.
 When enabled, it listens to your speech and types the recognized text directly into any application, just as if you were typing on a physical keyboard.

 > **🌟 Note**: This project is 100% vibe coded with a human in the loop.
 Every feature is crafted through the collaborative dance between human creativity and AI assistance, ensuring both innovation and practical usability.
+This project came alive through approximately 500 Claude Opus max requests, with continuous refinement and improvement planned for the future.

 ## Features